emptymalei/sci2fi/docs/index.rst

-..
-Exoplanets documentation master file, created by sphinx-quickstart on Wed May 28 18:44:33 2014.
+.. documentation master file, created by sphinx-quickstart on Wed May 28 18:44:33 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.